 For many Canadian guys, this bit from Toby Hargrave’s stand-up comedy routine is funny because it’s true: “I’m at that age where sometimes things hurt, and I have no idea why.
 If you’re 20 and you show up to work with a limp, there’s always some kind of epic adventure behind it.
 Today I show up with a limp, and people are like, “What happened?”
 And I’m like, “I don’t know!”

-Toby, 44, describes himself as “spectacularly average.”
+Toby, 46, describes himself as “spectacularly average.”
 The actor and comedian, who lives with his young family on British Columbia’s Sunshine Coast, carries about 265 pounds on his six-foot-tall frame.
-He has spent most of his adult life drinking alcohol almost every day, and does most of the cooking in his household.
+He has spent most of his adult life drinking alcohol almost every day and does most of the cooking in his household.
 With “comfort foods like ribs, roasts and pierogies” among his favourite dishes, counting calories has been a foreign concept.
-With a family to support and career to pursue, exercise tends to end up on the back burner.
+With a family to support and a career to pursue, exercise tends to end up on the back burner.

-About a year ago, following the birth of his second child, Toby began to worry about his health (or lack thereof).
-Then he was informed about a partnership between Telus Corp. and the Canadian Men’s Health Foundation — the organisation behind the blog you’re reading — to produce a men’s health documentary.
-Toby’s goal of learning how to be healthier and lose weight turned out to be a perfect fit for the video at the top of this page, while his hilarious credentials speak for themselves.
+Following the birth of his second child, Toby began to worry about his health (or lack thereof).
+Then he was informed about a partnership between Telus Corp. and the Canadian Men’s Health Foundation — the organization behind the blog you’re reading — to produce a men’s health documentary.
+Toby’s goal of learning simple ways to be healthier and lose weight turned out to be a perfect fit for the video at the top of this page, while his hilarious credentials speak for themselves.

 Before his concerns arose, Toby jokes that “an undiagnosed case of lazy” prevented him from learning more about the state of his health and how to improve it.
 His first move, then, was to assess his health using the free Men’s Health Check Tool.
 The online survey asks 18 questions about health history and lifestyle and then assesses your risk of developing eight of the most common diseases and conditions among Canadian men.

 “That first step wasn’t so hard,” Toby says after using Men’s Health Check.
 With a couple of flags raised but no imminent dangers detected, he moves on to Step 2…